VGit07/Banking-System-App/README.md

 A simple banking system software built fully in Python.
 <br>
-It solves the problem of session handling and real-time data handling.
+It solves the problem of session handling and Real-time data handling.
 <br>
 CustomTkinter is used for making Modern GUI.
 <br>